caitlinfriesen/cv/README.md

 **Friesen CN**, Chapman LJ, and Aubin-Horth N. “Breathtaking Environments: Does low oxygen affect hormones in an African cichlid?”
 Canadian Society for Ecology and Evolution, May 14, 2011 (Masters work)

-**Friesen CN**, “Africa, oxygen, and sex hormones in a frisky fish”.
+**Friesen CN**.
+“Africa, oxygen, and sex hormones in a frisky fish”.
 University of Lethbridge, July 27, 2010 (Masters work)

 **Friesen CN**, Chapman LJ, and Aubin-Horth N. “To breed or not to breed: Does low oxygen affect sex hormones in an African cichlid?”
 Quebec Centre for Biodiversity Science, Dec 1, 2010 (Masters work)